‘Rambo 5’ Is Coming And It Will Have Sylvester Stallone Face Off Against The Mexican Cartel

 In Rambo 5 (working title), John has kind of retired to a simpler life and is working on a ranch.
 When he finds out that the daughter of one of his close friends has been kidnapped, he realizes that his assistance is required and he needs to help rescue her.

 Upon crossing over the border between the United States and Mexico, John Rambo soon finds out that he may be in over his head.
-In order to bring his friend’s daughter back safely, he’s going to have to take one of the most powerful and dangerous drug cartels in all of Mexico.
+In order to bring his friend’s daughter back safely, he’s going to have to take on one of the most powerful and dangerous drug cartels in all of Mexico.

 Everything started back in 1982 with First Blood which pulled in more than $125 million at the box office and it did it on a budget of just $15 million.
 Rambo: First Blood Part II was released in 1985 and the first sequel racked up an impressive $300 million worldwide.